 Perfect for small files.
-Drag a file on top of Paperspace window and it will upload to your virtual machine's desktop.
+Drag a file on top of the Paperspace window and upload it to your virtual machine's desktop.
 This method is not recommended for large files (> 2Gb) and is only supported on Windows VMs.

-If you have files stored on another device, you can connect it via USB.
-USB redirection is available with the Paperspace app for Windows and Mac.
+If you have files stored on another device, you can connect them via USB.
+USB redirection is available with the Paperspace app for Windows and macOS (Catalina or lower).

 You can also use most third-party syncing or storage providers to access or move files to and from Paperspace.